kapouer/raja/README.md

 is already being updated live on the server.

-The result of this approach is that we can transform any web page using the DOM and javascript, a costly process, and be able to update build an up-to-date copy of the html very quickly, without having to reload the page.
+The result of this approach is that we can transform any web page using the DOM and javascript, a costly process, and be able to build an up-to-date copy of the html very quickly, without having to reload the page.

 Typical figures:
-* building a web page from scratch using express-dom and several http resources ~ 2 seconds
+* building a web page from scratch using express-dom and several http resources ~ 1 second on first launch (even modules are not all yet all loaded)
-* getting a refreshed copy of a web page after modification of an http resource and reception of the raja synchronization message ~ 60 ms
+* getting a refreshed copy of a web page after modification of an http resource and reception of the raja synchronization message ~ 50 ms
 * getting a copy from current cached instance ~ 6 ms

 raja client utilities
 =====================

+* raja.on(url, <query>, listener)

 * raja.METHOD(url, <query>, <body>, cb) where METHOD is GET, PUT, POST, DELETE.
   A xhr wrapper, returns json or text, cb(err, objOrText), err.code contains status.